-As software developers, we should always try to find out the best way to structure our code.
-There are many problems that, through time, have become common to almost every developer.
-This is where the Design Patterns come in.
+As software developers, we should always try to find the best way to structure our code.
+There are many problems that have become familiar to almost every developer over time.
+This is where Design Patterns come into play.

-Design Patterns were created as methods to solve common problems.
-So we decided to understand a little more about this topic, did some research, and applied it to a real-life situation.
+Design Patterns were developed as methods to solve common problems.
+So we decided to learn a bit more about this topic, did some research, and applied it to a real-life situation.

-Through this article, we will talk about some of the most used Design Patterns and how they can be applied in a developer’s everyday life.
+In this article, we will talk about some of the most commonly used Design Patterns and how they can be applied in a developer’s daily life.

-The design pattern concept first appeared in 1977 in a book called “A Pattern Language: Towns, Buildings, Construction” which was written by Christopher Alexander.
-Back in those days, it was written thinking about construction and urban design following the patterns of the most beautiful buildings/constructions in the world.
-Years later, in 1994, a group of computer scientists known as the Gang of Four took the idea and applied it to software development.
-This was documented in a book called “Design Patterns: Elements of Reusable Object-Oriented Software”.
+The concept of design patterns first appeared in 1977 in a book entitled “A Pattern Language: Towns, Buildings, Construction” written by Christopher Alexander.
+At the time, it was about construction and urban design based on the patterns of the world’s most beautiful buildings/constructions.
+Years later, in 1994, a group of computer scientists known as the Gang of Four took this idea and applied it to software development.
+This was documented in a book titled “Design Patterns: Elements of Reusable Object-Oriented Software”.
 In this book, a total of 23 design patterns are described, and most of them are still applicable to most developers today in a number of different situations.

-For our study, we picked 4 of the most used Design Patterns: singleton, builder, factory method, and observer.
-We will explain in some detail how these patterns work.
+For our study, we selected 4 of the most commonly used design patterns: Singleton, Builder, Factory Method, and Observer.
+We will explain in detail how these patterns work.

-Code-wise, the implementation of a library to a printing system is fairly simple.
+Code-wise, implementing a library into a printing system is quite simple.
 The singleton class usually has 3 main members:

 The next image shows a possible implementation of a printer solution with a singleton in C#.

-The Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
+Observer is a behavioral design pattern that allows you to define a subscription mechanism to notify multiple objects of any events that happen to the object they’re observing.

-On the other hand, the store could send tons of emails (which might be considered spam) to all customers each time a new product becomes available.
-This would save some customers from endless trips to the store.
-Though, simultaneously, it’d upset other customers who aren’t interested in new products.
+On the other hand, the store could send tons of emails (which could be considered spam) to all customers every time a new product is available.
+This would save some customers endless trips to the store.
+But at the same time, other customers who’re not interested in new products would be annoyed.

-The object that has some interesting state is often called subject, but since it’s also going to notify other objects about the changes to its state, we call it a publisher.
+The object that has a state of interest is often called a subject, but since it will also notify other objects of changes in its state, we call it a publisher.
 All other objects that want to track changes to the publisher’s state are called subscribers.
-The Observer Pattern suggests that you add a subscription mechanism to the publisher class so individual objects can subscribe to or unsubscribe from a stream of events coming from that publisher.
+The Observer pattern proposes to add a subscription mechanism to the Publisher class so that individual objects can subscribe or unsubscribe to a stream of events coming from that Publisher.

 We created 2 interfaces to define the methods that our classes should implement: ISubject and IObserver.

-We created a class Tesla that implements the ISubject class.
-This is going to be the publisher mentioned above.
-It has a list of observers, names, and prices as properties.
-So every time the price is updated we notify our observers.
+We have created a class Tesla that implements the class ISubject.
+This will be the Publisher mentioned above.
+It has a list of observers and name and price as properties.
+So every time the price is updated, we notify our observers.

-We then created a TeslaClient class that has the name and the wantedPrice and implements the Update method from IObserver that currently writes in the console that the Tesla’s price is below/equal to the wantedPrice.
+We then created a TeslaClient class that has the name and wantedPrice and implements the Update method of IObserver, which currently writes to the console that the Tesla’s price is below/equal to the wantedPrice.

-Below is our main method: we initialize with a client list interested in the Tesla and we create an observer/publisher that will hold its names and the prices.
-We attached our subscribers to the observer and finally, we updated the price of the Model X. John Doe should only be the client notified because the 85000 < 90000.
+Below is our main method that we initialize with a list of customers interested in the Tesla, and we created an observer/publisher that includes its names and prices.
+We connected our subscribers to the observer and finally we updated the price of the Model X. John Doe should only be the customer that is notified because the 85000 < 90000.